slyarboro/Bloccit/README.md

+  Pop, Lock and #Bloccit.
+    Push that branch up, Github is your goal.

- ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+    Reddit replica teaches fundamentals of web development and Rails.

-New Kids on the Bloc.

- Made with my mentor at [Bloc](http://bloc.io).

- SLY